Om-005/S.E-PSDL-Practicals/README.md

-These are to be performed on Kits like - Raspberry-Pi /Arduino.
+These are to be performed on Kits like - Raspberry-Pi /Arduino and software - MPLAB IDE.